2007–08 Washington Capitals season

 The 2007–08 Washington Capitals season began on October 5, 2007.
-It was the Capitals' 34th season in the National Hockey League.
+It was the Capitals' 34th season in the National Hockey League (NHL).

-On November 22, Head Coach Glen Hanlon was fired after starting the Capitals with a 6–14–1 record, the team's worst start since the 1981–82 season.
+On November 22, Head coach Glen Hanlon was fired after starting the Capitals with a 6–14–1 record, the team's worst start since the 1981–82 season.
 He was replaced by Bruce Boudreau on an interim basis until December 26, when Boudreau's position was made permanent.

 On March 21, Alexander Ovechkin scored his 60th goal of the season in a game against the Atlanta Thrashers, becoming the first NHL player to accomplish the feat in 12 years, and tying Dennis Maruk's single-season franchise record.
 He would go on to break the record in the Capitals' next game, a 3–2 shootout win over the Carolina Hurricanes, on March 25.
+Ovechkin also became the first NHL player to score 60 goals in a season since Mario Lemieux and Jaromir Jagr in 1995–96.

 On April 3, Ovechkin scored twice to break Luc Robitaille's single-season left-winger goal-scoring record of 63 goals.
-Ovechkin finished the regular season with 65 goals and 112 points and won the Hart Memorial Trophy, awarded to the NHL's Most Valuable Player.
-He remains the only NHL player to exceed 60 goals in a season in the salary cap era.